jefremof/tsa-actions/README.md

-# TON Symbolic Analyser reusable Github Actions
+# TON Symbolic Analyzer reusable Github Actions

 This repository contains reusable workflows that enable the execution of [TON Symbolic Analyzer (TSA)](https://github.com/explyt/ton-bounties) within GitHub Actions.
 This workflows facilitate the display of TSA results in SARIF format in your GitHub repository.